Indian farmers head home after year-long protest

-NEW DELHI (AFP) - Thousands of Indian farmers were packing their belongings and dismantling tent cities on Saturday (Dec 11) as they headed home from the Delhi outskirts following a year-long protest against the government's agriculture policies.
+NEW DELHI • Thousands of Indian farmers were packing their belongings and dismantling tent cities yesterday as they headed home from the Delhi outskirts following a year-long protest against the government's agriculture policies.

-Hundreds of farmers danced and celebrated the victory early on Saturday as they began removing roadblocks and dismantling thousands of makeshift homes along major highways.
+Hundreds of farmers danced and celebrated the victory early yesterday as they began removing roadblocks and dismantling thousands of makeshift homes along major highways.

-Farmers in India have political heft due to their sheer numbers - tens of thousands had camped out to protest against the laws, in the biggest challenge to the Modi government since it came to power in 2014.
+Farmers in India have political heft due to their sheer numbers.
+Tens of thousands camped out to protest against the laws, the biggest challenge to the Modi government since it came to power in 2014.

 Protesters had initially refused to leave the sites despite the repeal of the legislation, pressing other demands including a legal guarantee for minimum benchmark rates for their produce.